Mahun10/aws-resilient-infra/README.md

-Sensitive values are stored in GitHub Secrets:

-- AWS credentials

-- Database password

-- Alert email
+Sensitive variables such as database credentials and alert endpoints are injected at runtime using GitHub Secrets, avoiding hardcoding in the source code.